salohiddin22/GitFlow/README.md

 git status
 ```

-## This step is for updating files/creating branches
+# This step is for updating files/creating branches

 ### Step#1
-CHeck the branch & create new one by
+Check the branch & create new one by
 ```
 git branch
 git checkout -b NewBranch